How & When to Enroll

-Elective group benefits — the ones that you must enroll in through our office — take effect the first of the following month.
-This includes medical, dental, vision, flexible spending accounts, life, long term disability and accidental death and dismemberment.
+Elective group benefits — the ones that you must take positive action in which to enroll — take effect the first of the following month after your completion of enrollment forms.
+This includes medical, dental, vision, flexible spending accounts, life, optional short and long term disability, accidental death and dismemberment and critical illness.
 Therefore, it is to your advantage to enroll in benefits as soon as you are eligible.
 For example, if your first day is June 14, you have until July 14 to enroll.
 If you enroll in June, coverage takes effect July 1.
 But if you wait until July to enroll, the start of coverage is delayed until August 1.

-Eligible employees are automatically covered in Basic Life and Basic Long Term Disability beginning on the first day.
+Eligible employees are automatically covered in Basic Life and Basic Short/Long Term Disability beginning on their first day.
 No enrollment is required, although you will need to designate a beneficiary for your life insurance.

 Benefit plan information on these web pages is in a summary format and is not intended to replace actual plan documents.
 UAMS reserves the right to amend or terminate all or any part of any benefit plan.